Testing & Troubleshooting

 However, if restore purchases are called, Apphud will merge an existing user with a new user.
 As a result, the User ID will change to the original one and the user will have two devices, with the old and new Device IDs.
 The original purchase history will be restored.

 Google Play doesn't fully clear purchase history.
-The best way is to change your Google account on the device, but if this is not an option, you can refund/cancel transactions in Google Play console > Order management.
+The best way is to change your Google account on the device, but if this is not an option, you can refund / revoke transactions in Google Play console > Order management

 iOS